US STOCKS-Wall St closes lower on vaccine delay, dampened stimulus hopes

 Other earnings on tap this week include Bank of America Corp BAC.N, Goldman Sachs Group Inc GS.N, Wells Fargo & Co WFC.N, UnitedHealth Group UNH.N and United Airlines Holdings Inc UAL.O expected on Wednesday, with Morgan Stanley MS.N and Honeywell International Inc HON.N due on Thursday.

 Planemaker Boeing Co BA.N reported order cancellations for its grounded 737 MAX aircraft and said deliveries were less than half the number as the same month a year ago.
-The stock was the heaviest drag on the Dow.
+Its stock, was down 3.1% was the heaviest drag on the Dow.

+Declining issues outnumbered advancing ones on the NYSE by a 2.00-to-1 ratio; on Nasdaq, a 1.50-to-1 ratio favored decliners.

+The S&P 500 posted 39 new 52-week highs and one new low; the Nasdaq Composite recorded 123 new highs and 14 new lows.

 (Reporting by Stephen Culp Editing by Marguerita Choy)